netopiapayments/doc.netopia-payments.com/docs/get-started/03-point-of-sale.md

 ---
 sidebar_position: 3
-title: Point of Sale
+title: Points of Sale
 ---

-# Point of Sale
+# Points of Sale

 :::tip[Points of sale]